 This butterfly holiday was based in two locations - the Tinée valley in the heart of the Mercantour National Park followed by the area around Vars, on the edge of the Queyras region.
-The holiday was led by David Moore.
 The group stayed at hotels in the village of Rimplas for the first part of the week before moving on to the alpine resort of Vars for the rest of the trip.
-The guests joining us were Colin.
-Andrew C. Jane & Andrew J. and Clive & Fiona.
+The guests joining us were Colin, Andrew C, Jane & Andrew J, and Clive & Fiona.